F-l-i-x/TouchOSC/modules/numpad/README.md

 ![setlimit](pics/set_limit_size.png)

 ---
+There are some workarounds implemented to prevent current issues of Touch OSC, but i can not guarantee 100% functionality or reliability.
+---

 Many thanks to Bryan Day for the inspiration of building such a module and the idea of including the hiding functionality.
+Additional thanks to Jörn Lengwenings for the useful feedback.